 After week seven, the only withdrawals allowed are medical withdrawals as described below.
+Students who remain enrolled in courses after the withdrawal deadline has ended will be assigned a final grade in the course from the faculty member.

 Medical Withdrawal Policy